AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-source-connector-schema.md

 You should have already [created a new XDM schema](/help/getting-started/cja-upgrade/cja-upgrade-schema-create.md) for your Experience Platform Web SDK implementation to use with Customer Journey Analytics.
 This schema should contain any field groups for fields that you plan to collect data on.

-In addition to the XDM schema you already created for your Web SDK implementation, you now need to create a second XDM schema to use with the Analytics source connector to bring historical data into Customer Journey Analytics.
+In addition to the XDM schema you already created for your Web SDK implementation, you now <!-- wordsmith this.
+They just need to add the field groups from their first schema.
+So none of the fields in the custom schema are ad hoc or they all belong to a field group. --> need to create a second XDM schema to use with the Analytics source connector to bring historical data into Customer Journey Analytics.

 This second schema needs to contain: